matloff/fastBigStat/README.md

   converges in distribution to  N(0,I).
 This can easily be proved using the Cramer-Wold device.

+# Examples of Asymptotic Normality

+We will show two applications of the above material.
+Both are serious applications, and thus rather involved.
+The reader's patience is requested.

-# Example: Method of Moments
+# Example: Method of Moments (MM) Estimators

+* Background on MM estimators

   - Suppose we are modeling some random variable with some parametric distribution family, such as normal, exonential or gamma.
 We want to